• Skip to primary navigation

 It's interesting to note that while pure flour was the original form of the starch used to make these amazing sauces, it is possible to substitute other starches like cornstarch or arrowroot with excellent results.

-The trick behind making a delicious roux sans flour is all about finding the right balance of fat and starch so that taste and texture are both palatable; underdone roux tends to be gritty and greasy, while overdone versions become clumpy and dense.
+The trick behind making a delicious roux sans flour is all about finding the right balance of fat and starch so that taste and texture are both palatable; underdone roux is usually gritty and greasy, while overdone versions become clumpy and dense.

 With practice, anyone can master this technique for producing flavorful sauces without depending on one particular ingredient.